Get started in just a few minutes and send your first message now.

 We've all been on the receiving end of unwanted messages from businesses self-promoting, soliciting sales, promoting political agendas, or asking for charitable donations.
 This is not an effective use of business texting and often leaves people feeling harassed and hostile to your outreach.
 There are very specific rules surrounding mass text messaging and SMS marketing which you can read about here.

-Make sure your customers are happy to be contacted by your business, and that you are using a texting service for business which makes it easy for them to opt-out from your communications should they wish to.
+Make sure your customers are happy to be contacted by your business, and that you are using a text messaging service for business which makes it easy for them to opt-out from your communications should they wish to.
 Also, this is a good way to monitor contact management.

 Further to this, be respectful with regards to the time you schedule your text messages to reach your customer.
 This is especially important if you are sending messages across different time zones.

 With text messages, customers can have direct contact with an agent and get their inquiry or issue dealt with faster.
-This will in turn give customers a better experience of dealing with your company and lead to more positive reviews as well as repeat business.
+This will in turn provide a better customer experience from your company and lead to more positive reviews as well as repeat business.

 Text messaging is also an effective way to build rapport with your customers and manage the relationship.
 It is a way to help customers feel more personally connected to your business and dealing with issues over text effectively can be a way to gain customer trust.

-Although customer service is one of the most common uses for business texting, there are plenty of other ways to effectively use a texting service for your business.
+Although customer service is one of the most common uses for business texting, there are plenty of other ways to effectively use a business text messaging service.
 Some examples are:

 Here are just a few ways your business can use text messaging for good: